Stephan Albani: Political positions

-He is one of the 75 MEPs who voted in favour of same-sex marriage in July 2017.
+Albani is one of his parliamentary group's 75 MPs who voted against the party line and in favour of same-sex marriage in July 2017.

 Controversy

 Albani earned between 1,000 and 7,000 euros per month from his sideline activities at Hörzentrum Oldenburg and HörTech.
 A Transparency study identified a potential conflict of interest between Albani's activities and reporting on 'accelerating the transfer of research results and innovations into healthcare'.

 On 17 August 2017, the Nordwest-Zeitung reported on Albani's activities.
 According to Martin Reyher from abgeordnetenwatch.de, it was 'quite obvious' that Albani, as a member of the Committee on Health and the Committee on Education, Research and Technology Assessment of the German Bundestag, was co-deciding on taxpayers' money, from which he potentially benefited through his sideline activities as managing director of federally funded companies.
 Lobbycontrol also described Albani's sideline activities as a 'clear case of bias'.
 In an interview with the newspaper, Albani stated that he 'only assisted the two companies in an advisory capacity for 3 to 4 hours a week' and had thus recorded gross additional income of just under €42,000 in 2016.
 The continuation of the companies alongside his parliamentary mandate is an economic necessity: if he were to leave the Bundestag, 'then I would fall into a bottomless pit'.
 Albani was also criticised in letters to the editor of the Nordwest-Zeitung, and Albani responded to the accusations on his website, where he once again emphasised that it was necessary to continue running the companies in the event of his resignation from the Bundestag.
 He rejected the accusation of bias in the committee's work.
 In 2018, he ended all his economic activities.
 In 2020, he received remuneration of between 3,500 and 7,000 euros for consultancy work for HörTech gGmbH.